 The jumpsuit that I’ve featured here is from a past season, but here are a dozen or so options that span the spectrum from casual to dressy.

-And here are seventeen outfits created using the fifteen pieces from above:
+And here are fifteen outfits created using the fifteen pieces from above:

 I won’t rehash the guidelines for travel-friendly clothing that I mentioned in this post, but do encourage those of you looking to pack for a leisure trip to refer to that post for ideas.